Bane, Lebanon

-Bane (بان) is a Christian village located in the North Governorate of Lebanon.
-The inhabitants are Maronite Christians.
+Bane (بان) is a Maronite Christian village located in the Bsharri District,in the North Governorate of Lebanon.

+History

-It is situated in north of Lebanon as a very holy and spiritually dearly held location – The Valley of Qadisha also known as The Valley Of The Saints.
+The village is located in the north of Lebanon, in the Valley of Qadisha (also known as The Valley Of The Saints).
+The village is mentioned in documents dating back to 1265 AD.

-There are approximately 35,000 Bane Christian descendants living in Australia.

-This is not counting America, Mexico, Brazil etc.

-These descendants have prospered in the areas of construction, property development and many other businesses.
-Bane people have contributed immensely to both Australian and Lebanese causes, charities and heritage.

-Bane is situated at an altitude of 1,470 metres and is 132 km from Beirut; 46 km from Tripoli and 8 km from the Cedar.

-Bane, is located on the road going from Ehden to Bsharri in the northern part of the Qadisha valley, Bane is mentioned in documents as old as 1265 AD.
+It is situated at an altitude of 1,470 metres and is 132 km (80 miles) from Beirut; 46 km (28 miles) from Tripoli, and 8 km (5 miles) from the Cedars of God Forest.
+It is located on the road going from Ehden to Bsharri in the northern part of the Qadisha valley.

+Demographics

+In 2014 Christians made up 99.89% of registered voters in Bane.
+98.17% of the voters were Maronite Catholics.

+Facilities

+The village is home of several religious sites which include the Mar Jeryes church, Saydet el-Ha’leh church and Mar Youssef convent.
+The hiking trial that runs beside the village is part of the UNESCO World Heritage Sites.

 Families of Bann

-Originally, there were only a handful of families that originated from Bane however over time, many families have branched out from several of the larger families which now form over 40 last names or migrated from other villages many years ago.
+Originally, there were only a handful of families in Bane but this has grown over time.
 Below is a complete list of all families from Bane today: